International Association for Conflict Management

 By being an Association stakeholder, one commits to maintaining respectful and ethical relationships and agrees to exhibit professional conduct during all IACM activities.
 Expected behavior includes (but is not limited to) the following:

-- Respect the rules and policies of the meeting venue, hotel, IACM-contracted facility, or any other venue.
+4. Respect the rules and policies of the meeting venue, hotel, IACM-contracted facility, or any other venue where IACM activity occurs, or where IACM members are gathered.

-- Conduct job interviews in public spaces at hotels, classrooms, or convention centers, and not private hotel sleeping rooms, dorm rooms, or other private spaces.
+5. Conduct job interviews in appropriate locations where the professionalism and decorum of participants cannot be questioned, for example, in public facilities such as at hotels, classrooms, or convention centers, and not private hotel sleeping rooms, dorm rooms, or other private spaces where professionalism could be called into question.
 Candidates who are invited to take part in interviews in such private spaces should contact the IACM Ombuds for assistance (see below).

-- Alert IACM Board Members or Staff if you notice a dangerous situation or someone in distress.
+6. Alert IACM Board Members or Staff if you notice a dangerous situation, someone in distress, or any violation of the IACM Rules and Expectations for Professional Conduct.

 IV.
 Unacceptable Behavior